reactos/reactos/CONTRIBUTING.md

 ### Rules and Recommendations

 - *Use your __real name__ and __real email__.* We do not accept anonymous contributions!
+  - Every commit should have author's full legal name (in latin letters, diacritics allowed) with real e-mail address.
+  - Same applies to the author's GitHub profile:
+  1. It should have full name set (in the [Name field here](https://github.com/settings/profile)) that matches one specified in the commits.
+  1. In the [e-mail settings](https://github.com/settings/emails) the checkbox "Keep my email addresses private" must be unchecked.
 - *Ensure your contribution is properly described.* Include the relevant issue number if applicable.
 - *Put only related changes.* It will make reviewing easier as the reviewer needs to recall less information about the existing source code that is changed.
 - *Search for similar pull requests/patches before submitting.* It may be that a similar pull request or issue was opened previously.
 Comment and review on that one instead.
 - *Keep your contribution small and focused on the topic.* It can be tempting to fix existing issues as you come across them while reading the source code.
 Resist the temptation and put in a note in the source code instead, or (even better) put the issue in the issue tracking system.
 - *Respect our __[Coding Style]__ and __[Programming Guidelines]__.*
-- *Do not be afraid to ask questions.* Ask our developers on JIRA or [IRC] channel.
+- *Do not be afraid to ask questions.* Ask our developers in the [chat].

 To amend your commit with your name and e-mail (in any case you've forgot to set your name/e-mail) please take a look at this [guide](https://reactos.org/wiki/ReactOS_Git_For_Dummies#Amending_your_commit_with_name.2FE-mail).
 To set your name/e-mail globally for future commits that you push, [read this](https://reactos.org/wiki/ReactOS_Git_For_Dummies#Assign_commits_with_your_name_.26_E-mail_automatically).